dialoguebranch/dlb-web/README.md

 ### 2.4.
 Test the Setup
 * Open a web-browser in http://localhost:8080/.
 This should bring up the Keycloak administration panel.
-Your browser will probably show a warning about an insecure connection, because you are using a self-signed certificate.
 Log in with the default username and password (admin/admin), and do the following:
-  * Make sure that the currently selected Realm is `dialoguebranch`.
+  * Make sure that the currently selected Realm is `dialoguebranch` (click Manage realms).
-  * Create a user with e.g. username `user`, fill in an email address, first name and last name, check "email verified" and set a fixed password (e.g. `user`).
+  * Create a user with e.g. username `user`, fill in an email address, first name and last name, check "email verified".
+  * Go to Credentials and set a fixed password (e.g. `user`).
+  * Go to Role mapping and assign client roles: admin, client, editor.
 * Open in another tab: http://localhost:8089/dlb-web-service/.
 This should open up the Swagger pages for Dialogue Branch Web Service.
 Do the following:
   * Select the `/auth/login/` end-point, and click on "Try it out".